-There are no specific vaccine requirements needed to enter Tanzania.
-However, be aware that the government of Tanzania requires proof of yellow fever vaccination upon arrival if you are traveling from a country with risk of yellow fever.
-We suggest you talk to your doctor about getting the following vaccinations which are standard in developed countries: Hepatitis A & B, Typhoid, Yellow Fever, Tetanus, Polio, MMR (measles, mumps, rubella) and Meningococcal Meningitis (Africa/Asia).
-Please check the Fit For Travel website for more up to date information.
+There are no specific vaccine requirements for entry into Tanzania.
+However, be aware that the Government of Tanzania requires proof of yellow fever vaccination upon arrival if you are travelling from a country with risk of yellow fever.
+We suggest you talk to your doctor about getting the following vaccinations (which are standard in developed countries): Hepatitis A & B, typhoid, yellow fever, tetanus, polio, MMR (measles, mumps and rubella) and meningococcal meningitis (Africa and Asia).
+Please check the Fit For Travel website for more up-to-date information.

-There are 7 different Kilimanjaro routes up Kilimanjaro.
-We recommend the Lemosho and Machame route.
-Those two routes offer the best balance of high success rates, beautiful scenery and smaller crowds.
+There are 7 different Kilimanjaro routes up the mountain.
+We recommend the Lemosho and Machame routes.
+These two routes offer the best balance of a high success rate, beautiful scenery, and smaller crowds.

 How hard is it to climb Kilimanjaro?

 Kilimanjaro requires no technical climbing experience and any moderately fit person can summit the mountain.
-However, for most people, it will be one of the most difficult things they have ever done in their lives.
+However, for most people, it will be one of the most difficult things they ever do in their lives.

 When is the best time to climb Kilimanjaro?

 Kilimanjaro is climbable all year round.
-The best months to climb though are July to October and December to February, which are the warmest and driest months.
-July, August, and September tend to be the busiest months on the mountain.
-Another factor to take into consideration is the full moon: Summiting Kilimanjaro on a cloudless evening is without a doubt an unforgettable experience.
-Now imagine seeing the glaciers glitter in the moonlight of a full moon – absolutely stunning.
-You can also summit the mountain to celebrate New Years Eve.
-Why not join us on our New Years Eve idea 2019, a unique once in a life time adventure.
-Climb Mount Kilimanjaro this New Years Eve and Follow Alice into 2019 with your friends above the clouds!
+The best months to clim, however, are July to October and December to February, as these are the warmest and driest months.
+July, August and September tend to be the busiest months on the mountain.
+Another factor to take into consideration is the full moon: summiting Kilimanjaro on a cloudless evening is without a doubt an unforgettable experience.
+Now imagine seeing the glaciers glitter in the moonlight – absolutely stunning.
+You can also summit the mountain to celebrate New Year’s Eve.
+Why not join us on our New Year’s Eve idea 2019, a unique once-in-a-lifetime adventure.
+Climb Mount Kilimanjaro this New Year’s Eve and Follow Alice into 2019 with your friends above the clouds!

 We’ve answered everything you need to know about climbing Mount Kilimanjaro